grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Benjamin:** ...and the first assertion passes.

-### Making the Statement true - the second assertion

 **Johnny:** Yes, and this is clearly not enough.
 If you look at the production code, we are not doing anything with the `ReservationRequestDto` instance.
 Thankfully, we have the second assertion:

 ```csharp